 Transactional Sales Fee.
 You pay a fee when you buy units.
 We refer to this fee as the "transactional sales fee."
-The transactional sales fee for a trust typically has only a deferred component of 1.35% of the Public Offering Price for the Diversified Income Wave Trust and US Low Volatility Trust and 2.25% for the Energy Innovation Trust, the National Municipal Trust, the New York Municipal Trust and the REIT Trust, based on a \$10 unit.
+The transactional sales fee for a trust typically has only a deferred component of 1.35% of the Public Offering Price for the Diversified Income Wave Trust and US Low Volatility Trust and 2.25% for the National Municipal Trust and the New York Municipal Trust based on a \$10 unit.
 This percentage amount of the transactional sales fee is based on the unit price on the Inception Date.
 Because the transactional sales fee equals the difference between the maximum sales fee and the C&D Fee, the percentage and dollar amount of the transactional sales fee will vary as the unit price varies.